 Employee Benefits Plan Frequently Asked Questions

-Pension, retirement, profit-sharing, deferred compensation, stock options, employee stock ownership, share purchase, severance pay, vacation, bonus, retention, insurance, vacation, holiday, and other parallels all fall under the employee benefits category, and may be included in an employee benefit plan.
+Pension, retirement, profit-sharing, deferred compensation, stock options, employee stock ownership, share purchase, severance pay, vacation, bonus, retention, insurance, vacation, holiday and other parallels fall under the employee benefits category and may be included in an employee benefit plan.

-A 401(k) is a defined contribution plan that is a cash or deferred arrangement.
+A 401(k) is a defined contribution plan with cash or deferred arrangement.
 In some cases, the employer may match the employee's contributions to their 401(k).

 The 4 primary types of employee benefits: